Mystic, Connecticut: English settlement

-Like Captain John Mason, not all these men actually lived on their land.
+Not all these men actually lived on their land.
 Many sold it to profit from or employed an overseer to cultivate their property.
 Many men, however, actually brought their wives and children, which indicated their plans on forming a community in the Mystic River Valley.

 There was one recorded case of a woman who did not come to the Mystic River Valley as a wife.
 Widow Margaret Lake received a grant from the Massachusetts Bay authority and was the only woman to receive a land grant in her own name.
 She also did not live on her land but hired other people to maintain it.
 She took up residence in Lakes Pond.
 Her daughter was married to John Gallup, while her sister was married to Massachusetts Bay Governor John Winthrop.

 By 1675, settlement had grown tremendously in the Mystic River Valley, and infrastructure was beginning to appear as well as an economy.
 The Pequot Trail was used as a main highway to get around the Mystic River and played a vital role in the settlers' lives, allowing them to transport livestock, crops, furs, and other equipment to and from their farm lands.
 However, those families living on the east side of the Mystic River were unable to make any use of the Pequot Trail.
 As early as 1660, Robert Burrows was authorized to institute a ferry somewhere along the middle of the river's length.
 This earned his home the name of "Half-way House".

 The Pequot Trail also connected the settlers to their church.
 Stonington residents found it difficult to attend church in Mystic or Groton, and this led to the creation of their own church.
 The town of Stonington was then established as separate from Mystic in regards to church attendance and was granted leave to build a church of their own.
 The building became known as the Road Church.

 Colonists began public schools in this area around 1679, and John Fish became the first schoolmaster in Stonington, conducting classes and lessons in his home.
 Education was a very important thing to the New England colonists, enabling children and servants to learn literacy skills.
 Most families throughout New England had six or more children in each household, giving Fish plenty of students.

-Fish also gave lectures and insights about marriage and maintenance of a solid family.
-Divorce was very uncommon in those days; however, John Fish's wife ran off with Samuel Culver.
-In the case of a runaway spouse, the abandoned spouse was not allowed to file for divorce until six years had passed.
-This law ensured that the spouse was actually gone and not intending to come back.
-Fish was eventually allowed to divorce in 1680, but this had no impact on his reputation as a school teacher, and parents continued to allow their children to attend his classes.